Workgroup geodatabases are managed and upgraded from ArcGIS Desktop. Therefore, workgroup geodatabases cannot be upgraded beyond 10.8.x.

-ArcGIS Server and ArcGIS Desktop, place them on your instance, and follow the installation
+- Download ArcGIS Server and ArcGIS Desktop updates from your account in My Esri, place the files on your Amazon Elastic Compute Cloud instance, and follow the installation

 instructions provided with the download to install them.

-This will require you to make a remote desktop connection to your existing ArcGIS Server instance.
+This will require you to make a remote desktop connection to your existing EC2 instance.
 You must open the RDP port in your security group to make remote desktop connections.
 You can remove this rule from your security group after you install updates and upgrade geodatabases.

-- After geodatabases have been attached or ArcGIS updates have been applied, open ArcCatalog and connect to the database server in the Catalog tree.
+- Open ArcCatalog and connect to the database server in the Catalog tree.

-- Check the upgrade status of the geodatabases.
+- Check the upgrade status of each workgroup geodatabase.

 - Right-click the first geodatabase and click Properties.